mwbrulhardt/sorting/README.md

 ```

 ## Examples
-If you would like to sort an array you may use the following code is an example of how one may do this.
-In this case the code is using merge sort as the method for sorting.
+In order to sort an array, the following code may be used as an example of how to do this.
+In this case, merge sort is chosen as the method for sorting.
 ```
 import sorting.sort as sort
 data = [5, 2, 3, 6, 4, 7, 98]